ankita-1007/Mashup-Generator/README.md

 3. email package is used.<br>

 <h2>3.
 How to use:  </h2>
 Upon running the app.py file, a link will be generated.
-Upon clicking, it will lead to the above shown interface.
+Upon clicking, it will lead to the below shown interface.
 Upon filling details, and submitting , mashup will be sent to mentioned e-mail, if it exists.

-<h2> 1.
+<h2> 4.
 Screenshot of the interface</h2>
 <img src="https://github.com/ankita-1007/Mashup-Generator/assets/100415671/f6e893d5-26bf-48d5-b55c-3b3515b0a81f" width="1000"> <br>